mohamedayman7/pdsnd_github/README.md

 - washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.

+### Built with
+Python 3.6.6 - The language used to develop this. pandas - One of the libraries used for this. numpy - One of the libraries used for this. time - One of the libraries used for this.

 ### Credits
 pandas docs - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
 Udacity - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.